LTSACH/graphics-course/README.md

 - **OpenGL demos**: ESC to exit, close window to exit
 - **Pygame demo**: ESC to exit, close window to exit
 - **Phong Triangle**: WASD to move light, R to reset
+- **Advanced Phong**: WASD to move lights, 1-3 to switch light types, R to reset
 - **Advanced Textured**: 1-3 to switch effects, WASD to move camera